MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-revaluation.md

 |------------------|----------------|--------------------|----------------------------|---------------------------|---------------|
 |02-01-20|Direct Cost|02-01-20|-150.00|2|2|

-The valuation date is set to the date of the consumption posting (02-01-20), as a regular inventory decrease.
+The valuation date is set to the date of the consumption posting (02-01-20), as a regular stock decrease.

-**3Q**: The user posts the chain as output and finishes the production order.
+**3Q**: The user posts the chain as output and finishes the works order.
 The following table shows the resulting item ledger entry.

 |Posting Date|Item|Entry Type|Quantity|Entry No.|
 |------------------|----------|----------------|--------------|---------------|
 |02-15-20|CHAIN|Output|1|3|

 **3V**: The user runs the **Adjust Cost - Item Entries** batch job, which posts the chain as invoiced to indicate that all material consumption has been completely invoiced.
-From a financial point of view, the links are no longer part of WIP inventory when the output is completely invoiced and adjusted.
+From a financial point of view, the links are no longer part of WIP stock when the output is completely invoiced and adjusted.
 The following table shows the resulting value entries.

 |Posting Date|Entry Type|Valuation Date|Cost Amount (Actual)|Item Ledger Entry No.|Entry No.|
 |------------------|----------------|--------------------|----------------------------|---------------------------|---------------|